gravitl/netmaker-docs/ee/ee-metrics.rst

 ===============

 To view the metrics in the Netmaker Dashboard, select a network, then click the Metrics tab.
-From here, you can switch to any metric you are interested in, includeng metrics from clients.
+From here, you can switch to any metric you are interested in, including metrics from clients.

 NOTE: Metrics may take up to 5 minutes for nodes to report data.